Across the Universe: Other versions

 A previously unreleased February 1968 alternative take of the song (recorded before the master), without heavy production, appeared on Anthology 2 in 1996.
 This is often referred to as the "psychedelic" recording because of the strong Indian sitar and tambura sound, and illustrates the band's original uncertainty over the best treatment for the song.

 The February 1968 master was remixed again for inclusion on Let It Be...
 Naked in 2003, at the correct speed but stripped of most of the instrumentation and digitally processed to correct tuning issues.

-In 2018, take 6 of the song was released on the 50th anniversary edition of The Beatles (also known as the "White Album").
+In 2018, take 6 of the song was released on The Beatles: 50th Anniversary Edition (also known as the "White Album").
 This version is a bit more sparse than the Let It Be...
 Naked version and lasts 15 seconds longer.

 Later reflections

 Lennon was unhappy with the song as it was recorded.
-In his 1980 Playboy interview, Lennon says that the Beatles "didn't make a good record of it" and says of the Let It Be version that "the guitars are out of tune and I'm singing out of tune ... and nobody's supporting me or helping me with it and the song was never done properly".
+In his 1980 Playboy interview, Lennon said that the Beatles "didn't make a good record of it" and said of the Let It Be version that "the guitars are out of tune and I'm singing out of tune ... and nobody's supporting me or helping me with it and the song was never done properly".
 He further accused McCartney of ruining the song: